apache/pulsar/site2/docs/client-libraries-cpp.md

 $ rpm -ivh apache-pulsar-client*.rpm
 ```

-With a successful installation, you will see Pulsar libraries under `/usr/lib`.
+After you install RPM successfully, Pulsar libraries are in the `/usr/lib` directory.

 ### Install Debian